Control-Aware Scheduling for Low Latency Wireless Systems with Deep Learning: Introduction

-Aside from traditional heuristic based scheduling methods, machine learning approaches can be incorporated into making intelligent scheduling and resource allocation decisions in wireless control systems without requiring model knowledge.
+Such existing methods, however, rely on accurate system knowledge, including plant dynamics and communication network parameters.
+As an alternative to such traditional heuristic based scheduling methods, machine learning approaches can be incorporated into making intelligent scheduling and resource allocation decisions in wireless control systems without requiring model knowledge.
 The work in \cite{eisen2019learning} builds a framework for solving a generic set of resource allocation problems by interpreting resource allocation as a constrained statistical learning problem.
 This leads to a natural use of learning models, such as deep neural networks (DNNs), for designing schedulers.
-Recent advancements apply techniques from both reinforcement learning and deep learning for control-aware scheduling in simple systems \cite{demirel2018deepcas,leong2018deep}.
-Learning-based scheduling policies are well suited for URLLC as the computational complexity at each scheduling round is very low and can furthermore be implemented model-free.
-Our contributions namely consist of \begin{enumerate} \item formulating a statistical learning problem for control-aware, low latency scheduling, \item parameterizing the scheduling policy with a deep neural network (DNN), and \item utilizing the \emph{model-free}, primal-dual learning framework of \cite{eisen2019learning} to find control-aware scheduling policies. \end{enumerate}
+Recent advancements apply techniques from both reinforcement learning and deep learning for control-aware scheduling in simple systems \cite{demirel2018deepcas,leong2018deep,silva2019optimal} and traditional wireless systems with latency constraints \cite{elgabli2018reinforcement,sun2019unsupervised}.
+Learning-based scheduling policies are well suited for URLLC and control as the computational complexity at each scheduling round is very low and can furthermore be implemented model-free when system dynamics are unknown.
+Our contributions namely consist of \begin{enumerate} \item formulating a statistical learning problem for control-aware, low latency scheduling, \item parameterizing the scheduling policy with a deep neural network (DNN), and \item utilizing a \emph{model-free}, primal-dual learning framework to find control-aware scheduling policies. \end{enumerate}